dashbitco/broadway/guides/examples/Amazon SQS.md

 in this section and the `handle_` callbacks in the next one.

-Similar to other process-based behaviour, `start_link/1` simply delegates to `Broadway.start_link/2`, which should defines the producers, processors, and batchers in the Broadway pipeline.
+Similar to other process-based behaviour, `start_link/1` simply delegates to `Broadway.start_link/2`, which should define the producers, processors, and batchers in the Broadway pipeline.
 Assuming we want to consume messages from a queue called `my_queue`, the minimal configuration would be: